British Ambassador to Ukraine

 Information, news and updates, listed country by country, to ensure you stay safe, avoid problems, and make informed decisions when living or travelling abroad.

 How to apply for your first British passport, renew an existing passport or replace your lost or stolen passport if you live outside the UK.
 Please note that the Consular Section cannot deal with individual enquiries about passport applications.
-Details of how to get a passport extension can be found here.
-If you want to make an appointment, contact our Consular section using the details as the foot of this page.

 How to get an Emergency travel document if you can’t get a new or replacement British passport in time of travel.